 Sometimes our bodies aren’t having it.
 It’s not necessarily a crash and burn, but simply your body telling you to slow down a little.
-For example, I’m recovering from a cold and a minor foot injury as I write this.
+For example, I’m recovering from being under the weather and a minor foot injury as I write this.
 You would think this has stopped me from getting work done, but I’ve actually been the most productive I’ve been in weeks.

 Granted, as I mentioned, I’m not deathly ill or anything.
 I just have a nagging cough and need to keep my foot elevated.
 I also know that now is the time for me to rest.
 In the past, I would have pushed it and then gotten worse.
 That being said, here’s how I’ve managed to stay productive despite not feeling well.